mderrick/react-html5video/README.md

 - `mergeProps(stateProps, videoElProps, ownProps)` - If specified, it is passed the result of `mapStateToProps` `mapVideoElToProps` and the parent `props`.
 The plain object you return will be passed to your wrapped component.
 By default this will do `Object.assign({}, stateProps, videoElProps, ownProps)`.

+#### Components/Helpers

+It is also possible to use the individual defaultPlayer components if you desire.
+The [apiHelpers](https://github.com/mderrick/react-html5video/blob/master/src/video/api.js) are also available.
+These are just methods that normalise the HTML5 video player API somewhat:

+`import { Time, Seek, Volume, Captions, PlayPause, Fullscreen, Overlay, apiHelpers } from 'react-html5video';

 ## Contributing

 ### Dev Setup